CTC3PO/ml-nutri-score-prediction/README.md

-# ml-nutri-score-prediction
+# Predicting Nutri-Score and Global Applicability
 a machine learning project that combines Open Food Facts and World bank data to assess and recommend nutri-score system adoption globally

-# Project Summary: Predicting Nutri-Score and Global Applicability

 For this project, we utilize the Open Food Facts database as our primary dataset, with the goal of predicting the Nutri-Score — a simplified food labeling system that reflects the nutritional quality of food products.
 Nutri-Score was first introduced in France and is now recommended by several European Union countries.
 It assigns a grade from A (healthiest) to E (least healthy) based on nutrient composition.